Speaking

 Capital Without Governance: The Hidden Cost of Hoarding Cash in PE-Backed Companies

 Cash on the balance sheet feels safe.
 It rarely is.
 This talk examines the discipline of capital allocation in PE-backed mid-market companies — the difference between deploying capital and burning it, why velocity of deployment matters, and the framework for deciding when to invest, when to return capital, and when to wait.
-Built on patterns observed across six companies and 20 years of operator experience.
+Built on two decades of operator pattern recognition across mid-market companies.

 Best for: PE operator events, investor summits, board strategic sessions.